Rynji/Rynji.github.io/_projects/2019-12-24-Interactive-floor-project.md

 ![](/images/projects/floor-project/first_active_prototype.jpg)

 We tested this prototype with the interactive games on multiple occasions at daycare(s) which proved successful.
 With the help of this prototype the interactive floor project gained momentum.
 I started a full time job as a game developer together with one other developer who would take care of the tracking department.
-I started the project working on the tracking code, but since I am more interested in gameplay programming I transitioned onto game development for this project.
-I laid the foundations for the setup of the entire application that is still running for more than 100 customers today; I also setup and manage the GitHub version control with pull requests, code reviews, logical commits and the like.
+I started the project working on the tracking code, but since I am more interested in gameplay programming I transitioned onto game development.
+I laid the foundations for the setup of the entire application that is still running at more than 100 locations today; I also setup and manage the GitHub version control with pull requests, code reviews, logical commits and the like.

 [^1]: [download thesis in pdf here (Dutch)](/documents/bachelor-thesis.pdf)